How Much Does Parking Lot Striping Cost in 2025?

 How long does it take for paint to dry?

 As long as the weather is favorable (sunny days are best), your lines will dry in about four hours.
 However, it depends on your climate.
 Moist climates with high humidity and little wind will likely take several more hours to dry, while they could dry sooner in a dry climate.
-Your professional will know what the actual drying times are for your area.
+Your professional will know the actual drying times for your area.